prasanna3000/MongoDB-Authentication-Authorization/index.md

   roles: [],
 })
 ```
-- here if db: "some collection" and collection: "", it gives the privileges on all collections inside this database
+- here if db: "<database_name>" and collection: "", it gives the privileges on all collections inside the specified database
 - roles: [] is given here, but we can give built-in roles as well.
 This will create a hybrid role with the privileges of built-in roles privileges and the privileges we provided
 - Another Example to create a role with `find` and `insert` privileges over the `transactions` database
 ```